- Apostrophes and Commas

 - Titles and Honorifics

-In accordance with AP style, don’t use the following courtesy titles or other similar honorifics preceding names.
+In accordance with AP style, don’t use courtesy titles preceding names, such as:

 Mr., Miss, Mrs., Ms., Prof.